Netflix mints Barack and Michelle Obama as streaming media moguls

-Former President Barack Obama and Michelle Obama will produce films and TV shows for Netflix, focusing on inspirational, empathetic stories of people from all walks of life, the streaming-video service and the Obamas said Monday.
+Former President Barack Obama and Michelle Obama will produce films and TV shows for Netflix, focusing on inspirational stories of people from all walks of life, the streaming-video service and the Obamas said Monday.

 Netflix said the Obamas have signed a multiyear agreement to create a diverse slate through their newly formed production house Higher Ground Productions.
 The deal includes potential for scripted series, unscripted series, docu-series, documentaries and features.
 The programs will be available worldwide to all subscribers, Netflix said.
 The company didn't disclose financial terms.

-The Obamas indicated that they'll they'll use the projects to cultivate talent besides themselves and will focus on promoting empathy, understanding and inspiration.
-The former president has some experience with Netflix already -- he was the first guest on David Letterman's monthly Netflix interview show, My Next Guest Needs No Introduction.
+The Obamas indicated that they'll use the projects to cultivate talent besides themselves and will focus on promoting "empathy and undestanding."
+The former president has some experience with Netflix already.
+He was the first guest on David Letterman's monthly Netflix interview show, My Next Guest Needs No Introduction.

 "One of the simple joys of our time in public service was getting to meet so many fascinating people from all walks of life, and to help them share their experiences with a wider audience," the former president said in a statement.
 "That's why Michelle and I are so excited to partner with Netflix -- we hope to cultivate and curate the talented, inspiring, creative voices who are able to promote greater empathy and understanding between peoples, and help them share their stories with the entire world."